mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 ```
 ![](../figs/JAZF1-locuszoom-ld.png)

-We can color variants by LD with the index/sentinel SNP by using the `ld` keyword argument.
+We can also color variants by LD with the same SNP by using the `ld` keyword argument.

 ```julia
 f = Figure(resolution = (306, 792))